BreezeLeave

 Start with ClickUp time tracking as the source workflow, then connect it to the card and project reviews that managers already run.

 Card-efficiency analytics help agencies notice delivery drift before it becomes a client problem, a budget surprise, or a vague retrospective complaint.
-The useful signals are not complicated: QA-heavy work, large cards without QA, design-heavy effort, and unclassified time.
+The four flag rules are plain on purpose: QA over Dev, missing QA on a large card, Design over Dev, and unclassified majority.
 The discipline is in how the team responds.

 Use the signals as prompts.
 Review them weekly.
 Check the card before judging the pattern.
 Tie the follow-up to capacity, budget, and client expectations.
 That is how card-level data becomes operational instead of noisy.